Sansrus/Simple-AutoClicker/README.md

 - Sneak
 - Use Item
 - Attack entity/Break blocks
+- Sptint
+- Drop
+- Pick Block
+- Change the item in the second hand
+- Sreenshot
+- Toggle Perspective
+- Any of the nine hotbar slots

 # How to use the mod?
 You can open the mod's config through modmenu or in the game by pressing F4.